IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-2/Exercise-2-Deploy-Operator.md

 24. After logging in to your IBM account, please verify that you have access to "Cloud Pak 4 Business Automation" software, by clicking the "Container software library" entry on the left side.
 Then select the "Entitlement keys" entry on the left side, and copy one of the still valid entitlement keys to the clipboard.

-25. Back on the Terminal window answer **Yes** to the question weather you have an entitlement registry key.
+25. Back on the Terminal window answer **Yes** to the question whether you have an entitlement registry key.
 Then paste the key from the clipboard, when prompted.

     ![Check Entitlement](Images/3.1-CheckEntitlement.png)